 Santa Maria Draperis Latin Catholic Church

-Santa Maria Draperis Latin Catholic Church is one of the most ancient Catholic parishes of Istanbul.
-It was first built in the Galata neighbourhood, but later on the friars settled uphill in and built a new church there in 1668.
+Santa Maria Draperis Latin Catholic Church is one of the most ancient Roman Catholic parishes of Istanbul.
+It was first built in the Galata neighbourhood, but later on the friars settled uphill in Taksim and built a new church there in 1668.
 Since then, the church has burned and been rebuilt several times, most recently in the great Beyoğlu fire of 1870.
-After the fires the church started to be used by the of the Austro-Hungarian Empire, but only until 1904.
-The current church was built by the architect Guglielmo Semprini in the same location, donated by a Levantine woman Clara Maria Draperis.
+After the fires the church started to be used by the Embassy of the Austro-Hungarian Empire, but only until 1904.
+The current church was built by the Italian architect Guglielmo Semprini in the same location, donated by a Levantine woman Clara Maria Draperis.
 The church has a single-nave basilical plan with neoclassic style, smooth cut stone, with two floors, and it has a simple facade.
-You can see the of the Virgin Mary which is survived from the fire in 1678 on the church's .
-The is depicted as a realistic portrait of Virgin Mary rising above the clouds with two angel figures.
-Santa Maria Draperis Church is still officiated by reformed Franciscan friars who offer daily masses in and mass in Spanish and every Sunday.
+You can see the painting of the Virgin Mary which is survived from the fire in 1678 on the church’s apse.
+The painting is depicted as a realistic portrait of Virgin Mary rising above the clouds with two angel figures.
+Santa Maria Draperis Church is still officiated by reformed Franciscan friars who offer daily masses in Italian and mass in Spanish and Korean every Sunday.

 Leave a Reply